jdevoo/gen/README.md

 Parameterize prompts
 `gen -p a=1 -p b=2 "complete this sentence: replace {a} apple with {a} banana and {b} oranges for a good ..."`

-Set a system instruction and submit prompt as argument
+Set a system instruction from stdin and argument as prompt
 `echo "you understand english but always reply in french" | gen -s ten names for flowers`

+Set a system instruction from file option and argument as prompt
+`gen -f french.prompt -s you understand english but always answer in french"`

 Attach a file to the prompt and return total token count
 `gen -t -f ../twitter/img/123497680.jpg is this picture showing a face or a logo?`